qiuyuezhibo/qiuyuezhibo.github.io/_pages/about.md

 # 🔥 News

-- *2024.12*: 🎉🎉 I establish and serve as the chair as IEEE Industry Applications Society ACT Student Branch Chapter
+- *2024.12*: 🎉🎉 I establish and serve as the chair of the IEEE Industry Applications Society ACT Student Branch Chapter
-- *2024.02*: 🎉🎉 I arrive in Canberra, Australia, and start my PhD's career there!
+- *2024.02*: 🎉🎉 I arrive in Canberra, Australia, and start my PhD career there!
 - *2023.09*: 🎉🎉 I arrive in Hong Kong SAR, China, and start my Research Assistant there!
 - *2023.07*: 👨‍🎓👨‍🎓 I get my master’s degree!
 - *2022.12*: 🎉🎉 I am awarded the Prize for Outstanding Young Researcher by Khalifa University!